dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 In this guide, we'll be implementing two functions: the checkout workflow and its HTTP handler.
 These interact with an external payment service modelled on [Stripe](https://stripe.com).
-Here's a diagram of what the checkout flow looks like:
+Here's a diagram of what the end-to-end checkout flow looks like:

 ![](shop-guide-diagram.svg)